granito-source/ngx-hal-client/README.md

 $ npm run build
 ```

-### Running the Tests
+### Running the tests

 ```shell
 $ npm tests
 ```

-## Basic Usage
+## Basic usage

-Let's assume that your application needs to work with the following
+For illustrative purposes, let's assume that your Angular application
-HAL API.
+needs to work with the following HAL API.

 The root entry point is `/api/v1`.
 When one executes `GET` on this URI,
 the returned object looks like